-Starting today, a different original will be featured each day on the Home page of my site.
-The audio player is under the title Today's Featured Music.
-The music presented will rotate through the list of my originals that have recordings.
+Starting today, different originals will be featured on the Home page of my site.
+The music presented in the Today's Featured Music section will rotate through the list of my originals that have recordings.

 I decided that the Bonus Track and Previous Featured Music pages are no longer needed.
 Bonus Track has been deleted.
 The Previous Featured Music page has been converted to More Originals.
 The new page has a list of links to a selection of my originals.
 A link to the More Originals page is on the navigation menu.